openforis/sepal-doc/docs/source/cookbook/classification.rst

     You should notice that in the figure, we compute the normalized difference between :code:`nir` and :code:`red` (i.e. the NDVI).
 It is also precomputed in the :code:`Indexes` derived bands.

-Once the image selection is done, select :btn:`<fas fa-check> Apply` and the pop-up window will close.
+Once the image selection is done, select :btn:`<fa-solid fa-check> Apply` and the pop-up window will close.
 The images and bands will be displayed in the :guilabel:`IMG` panel on the lower-right corner of the screen.
-By selecting the :btn:`<fas fa-trash>` button, you will remove the image and its band from the analysis altogether.
+By selecting the :btn:`<fa-solid fa-trash>` button, you will remove the image and its band from the analysis altogether.

 .. thumbnail:: ../_images/cookbook/classification/selected_bands.png
     :group: classification-recipe
     :title: All the selected bands from the selected images.

-From there, select :btn:`<fas fa-chevron-right> Next` to continue to the next step.
+From there, select :btn:`<fa-solid fa-chevron-right> Next` to continue to the next step.

 Legend setup
 ^^^^^^^^^^^^